mstark/eve_open_api/docs/LocationApi.md

 Get character location

 Information about the characters current location.
-Returns the current solar system id, and also the current station or structure ID if applicable  --- Alternate route: `/dev/characters/{character_id}/location/`  Alternate route: `/legacy/characters/{character_id}/location/`  Alternate route: `/v1/characters/{character_id}/location/`  --- This route is cached for up to 5 seconds
+Returns the current solar system id, and also the current station or structure ID if applicable  --- Alternate route: `/legacy/characters/{character_id}/location/`  Alternate route: `/v1/characters/{character_id}/location/`  --- This route is cached for up to 5 seconds

 ### Example
 ```ruby